hegdepavankumar/Cisco-Images-for-GNS3-and-EVE-NG/README.md

 <br>

 Welcome to the Ultimate EVE-NG Image Repository!
 This repository is designed to provide you with a rich collection of virtual images from various leading vendors, carefully tailored for seamless integration with EVE-NG.
-Dive into a diverse array of routers, switches, and appliances, including Cisco, Fortigate, Palo Alto, and more.
+Dive into a diverse array of routers, switches, and appliances, including Cisco, Fortigate, Palo Alto, Sophos and more.
 Whether you're a seasoned professional or a learning enthusiast, our repository provides a one-stop solution for a comprehensive hands-on experience.
 Stay ahead in your networking journey with regularly updated images and a supportive community.
 For troubleshooting, updates, or requests for specific images, our dedicated team is here to assist you.
 Download, simulate, and innovate with confidence!

 ## Note: